State: MN

 Project Location:

-Over Mississippi River and West River Pkwy and intersecting East River Pkwy in the city of Minneapolis in Hennepin County
+over Mississippi River and West River Pkwy and intersecting East River Pkwy in the city of Minneapolis, Minnesota

 Impact Category: